aws-ia/terraform-aws-eks-blueprints/examples/ai-ml/ray/README.md

 - Creates a new sample VPC, 3 Private Subnets and 3 Public Subnets
 - Creates Internet gateway for Public Subnets and NAT Gateway for Private Subnets
 - Creates EKS Cluster Control plane with public endpoint (for demo reasons only) with one managed node group
-- Deploys Ray Operator, AWS Load Balancer Controller, Ingress-nginx and External DNS add-ons
+- Deploys Ray Operator, AWS Load Balancer Controller, Ingress-nginx and External DNS (optional) add-ons
 - Deploys a Ray Cluster in the `ray-cluster` namespace

 ## Prerequisites